 - Remove from heat, add in remaining ingredients, and stir to combine.

 - Pour over chilled bottom layer.
-Return to the freezer until the chocolate layer is solid.
+Return to the freezer until the chocolate layer is solid--about 15 minutes.

 - Cut into bars using a warmed knife (see Recipe Notes above)

 - Store covered in the refrigerator or freezer.